abetkin/declared/docs/examples.md

 [Q](https://docs.djangoproject.com/en/1.7/ref/models/queries/#django.db.models.Q) and
 [QuerySet](https://docs.djangoproject.com/en/1.7/ref/models/querysets/#django.db.models.query.QuerySet) objects.

-Let's aggree that an object can be considered a filter, if it defines a `filter` callable, that takes iterable as a parameter (usually, a queryset) and returns iterable.
-The `Q` objects doesn't define such an interface, also, we probably would want to change it's `repr()` behavior.
+Let's aggree on what can be considered a filter.
+Let it be any object, that defines `filter` callable that takes iterable as a parameter
+(usually, a queryset)
+and returns iterable.
+The `Q` objects don't define such interface, also, we probably would want to change it's `repr()` behavior.
 Let's write a wrapper:

     class qobj: